Powell sees need to help most vulnerable in uneven recovery

 Powell said new statistics showed that 20% of workers in the lowest one-fifth of workers by income did not have jobs in February of this year, one year after the pandemic hit.
 He said that compared to 6% of workers in the highest one-fifth of incomes who were still without work.

+Powell said data the Fed will release later this month will show that while 22% of all parents were either not working or working less because of child care and school disruptions during the pandemic, the proportion of Black mothers not working because of these reasons was a far higher 36% and it stood at 30% for Hispanic mothers.

+For minority-owned small businesses, Powell said 67% of Asian- and Black-owned firms and 63% of Hispanic owned firms had to reduce their operations because of the pandemic compared to a smaller but still significant 54% of white-owned businesses.

-Powell said that labor force participation had declined 4 percentage points for Black and Hispanic women compared to 1 percentage point for white women and about 2 percentage points for all men.
+Labor force participation had declined 4 percentage points for Black and Hispanic women compared to 1 percentage point for white women and about 2 percentage points for all men, he said.

 Powell said the Fed was focused on these long-standing disparities because they weigh on the country’s productive capacity.